top of page

 Best used for: Deep relaxation, balance and comfort

 Each technique is a way to regulate the state of the nervous system.
-As discussed in other articles it has so many benefits and ultimately provides a sense of calm, clarity and connection.
-The beauty of breathwork lies in its simplicity and its efficacy.
-You really do get the most “bang for your buck.”
+As discussed in other articles it has so many benefits and ultimately creates a more relaxed response in the body by activating the parasympathetic nervous system.
+With breathwork, it's very efficient, so you really do get the most “bang for your buck.”
+Note: People with heart conditions, high blood pressure, epilepsy, history of aneurysm or stroke, pregnancy, or glaucoma should consult with

 Reading about breathwork and breathwork practices is entirely different than having a stable and effective daily practice.
 The following tips have helped me a lot in developing this and I believe it can help you as well.